ashishtele/ashishtele.github.io/_posts/2019-04-08-CoastlineZip_new.md

 The below piece of code gives the distance in Km from the coastline coordinates.
 The distance can be used as a filter on the dashboard as shown.

 ![center](/images/distance_report.PNG)

+The USA_dataset which includes the distance values is available on my github page.